There’s just something about Easter that says baking

 75g caster sugar

 1. Preheat the oven 200C/180C Fan/Gas 6.
 Line three baking trays with baking paper.

 2. Put the butter and sugar in a bowl and beat until well combined and fluffy.
 Add the egg yolk and lemon zest.
 Sift in the flour and mix well.
 Add enough milk to make a fairly soft dough.

-Knead the dough on a floured work surface, I place a length of parchment on the work surface instead as I find this stops the mess and is just much easier!
-I usually shape the dough into a ball and chill in the fridge for 10 mins as if it’s firmer it helps when rolling it out and makes it easier to handle.
+3. Knead the dough on a floured work surface, I prefer to place a length of parchment on the work surface instead as the non-stick quality relly helps when rolling the dough.
+I usually shape the dough into a ball and chill in the fridge for 10 minutes as this will help the biscuits keep their shape whilst baking.

-Using a rolling pin, roll out the dough until 5mm/¼in thick.
-Using a 6cm/2½in fluted cutter, I used a small cutter for my mini biscuits but you can use whichever size you prefer.
+4. Using a rolling pin, roll out the dough until 5mm/¼in thick and cut out the biscuits with a 6cm/2½in fluted cutter, I used a small cutter for my mini biscuits but you can use whichever size you prefer.
 Cut out 24 rounds.
-(Amount depends on size of cutter) Transfer to the baking trays using a palette knife.
+(Amount depends on the size of cutter), transfer to the baking trays using a palette knife.

 5. Bake the biscuits for around 8 minutes until lightly baked.